GENERAL TRADING LICENCE IN DUBAI – STEP-BY-STEP GUIDE

 Limited liability company (LLC)

-Choose a unique trade name for your business and reserve it through the Department of Economic Development (DED) in Dubai.
-Ensure the name complies with the naming regulations.
+Choose a unique trade name for your business and reserve it through the DED.
+Ensure the name complies with the naming regulations to avoid any issues.

 Apply for initial approval from the DED.
 This involves submitting necessary documents, including: